Nkitchen86-FHSU/miniproject2NicholasKitchen/README.md

 ## Description

 This program will answer the two questions, "Which country had the highest increase in GDP from 2020 to 2025?
 What were the top 5?"
 Using a dataset from Kaggle.com, this program will find the top 5 countries who saw the largest GDP growth and create two graphs.
 One will show the GDP growth top 5 countries from 2020 to 2025.
 The second will show the overall change in GDP from 2020 to 2025 for each of the top 5 countries.
 The program will also print the answer to the two questions.

+***Note: If a country does not have data available for 2020 or 2025, they will be excluded.
+As of 9/17/2025, the following do not have sufficient data:***
+* Afghanistan
+* Eritrea
+* Lebanon
+* Pakistan
+* Sri Lanka
+* Syria
+* Palestine

 ## Getting Started

 ### Dependencies